genome/sff2fastq/gmt-web/content/documentation.md

 # COPYRIGHT

-`sff2fastq` is free software, distributed under the terms of the GNU GPL v3 or later: http://gnu.org/licenses/gpl.html.
+`sff2fastq` is free software, distributed under the terms of the [GNU GPL v3 or later](http://gnu.org/licenses/gpl.html).